Table of Contents

 All thanks to Keywords Everywhere.
 And no, this is not sponsored, nor is it an affiliate link.
 We really do love this tool and want to see you succeed.
 Keyword research is an extremely important process to undertake in any content endeavor, including YouTube channels.

-What about streamers on Twitch, Mixer, or other platforms?
-Do they need keywords in their titles?
+What about creators on Twitch, YouTube, or other platforms need keywords in their titles?

 The real issue is that a live stream is only available while it is being broadcast.
 Outside of any vods, of course.
 This pretty much eliminates your channel from being found via a search query on google.
 This is precisely the reason that starting a YouTube Channel is something the streaming community recommends to just about all streamers.